 The requirements shall apply outside the Base Station RF Bandwidth or Radio Bandwidth whatever the type of transmitter considered (single carrier or multi-carrier) and for all transmission modes foreseen by the manufacturer's specification.

-For a E-UTRA or E-UTRA with NB-IoT (in-band and/or guard band) BS operating in non-contiguous spectrum, the ACLR also applies for the first adjacent channel inside any sub-block gap with a gap size Wgap ≥ 15MHz or Wgap ≥ 60MHz for Band 46.
-The ACLR requirement for the second adjacent channel applies inside any sub-block gap with a gap size Wgap ≥ 20 MHz or Wgap ≥ 80MHz for Band 46.
+For a E-UTRA or E-UTRA with NB-IoT (in-band and/or guard band) BS operating in non-contiguous spectrum, the ACLR also applies for the first adjacent channel inside any sub-block gap with a gap size Wgap ≥ 15MHz or Wgap ≥ 60MHz for Band 46 and Band 240.
+The ACLR requirement for the second adjacent channel applies inside any sub-block gap with a gap size Wgap ≥ 20 MHz or Wgap ≥ 80MHz for Band 46 and Band 240.
 The CACLR requirement in subclause 6.6.2.2 applies in sub block gaps for the frequency ranges defined in Table 6.6.2.2-1/2/2a.

 For a E-UTRA or E-UTRA with NB-IoT (in-band and/or guard band) BS operating in multiple bands, where multiple bands are mapped onto the same antenna connector, the ACLR also applies for the first adjacent channel inside any Inter RF Bandwidth gap with a gap size Wgap ≥ 15MHz.
 The ACLR requirement for the second adjacent channel applies inside any Inter RF Bandwidth gap with a gap size Wgap ≥ 20 MHz.
 The CACLR requirement in subclause 6.6.2.2 applies in Inter RF Bandwidth gaps for the frequency ranges defined in Table 6.6.2.2-1/2.